Victim/Witness Assistance Program

 Victim Witness Assistance, What we do

-If you, or someone close to you is affected by crime, advocates at the Plumas County Victim/Witness Assistance Program can help.
-Our program is part of a statewide effort to provide crime victims with emotional support in the aftermath of crime, guidance through the criminal justice process and awareness of victims’ rights (679.02 of the Penal Code and Article 28 of the California Constitution).
+If you or someone close to you is affected by crime, advocates at the Plumas County Victim/Witness Assistance Program can help.
+Our program is part of a statewide effort to provide crime victims with emotional support in the aftermath of crime, guidance through the criminal justice process, and awareness of victims’ rights (679.02 of the Penal Code and Article 28 of the California Constitution).
 All services are confidential and free of charge.
-California was one of the first states to pass legislation addressing victims needs and rights by providing funds through the California Office of Emergency Services to establish comprehensive Victim Witness Assistance Centers in each county (13835 of the Penal Code, et seq.).
-Further rights were granted to victims with passage of the California Constitutional Amendment known as Marsy’s Law.
+California was one of the first states to pass legislation addressing victims' needs and rights by providing funds through the California Office of Emergency Services to establish comprehensive Victim Witness Assistance Centers in each county (13835 of the Penal Code, et seq.).
+Further rights were granted to victims with the passage of the California Constitutional Amendment known as Marsy’s Law.

 Marsy's Rights and Resources